 If you want larger bulbs (this is particularly true if you have planted a larger variety like Walla Walla) then you will need to give them more space.
 Go for 6 inch spacing between plants and 10 inches between rows.

 Growing Green Onions

 If you would like some green onions to harvest very early in the season then you can cut your spacing down to only 2 inches.
 I also like to plant my green onions deeper.
 So these onions go in at around 3 inches deep.
 This method gives you a bit more of that long, blanched portion on the green onion that is so tasty!

-Don’t get discourage by a lack of early growth, your newly planted seedlings will often need as much as 3 weeks before they really seem to come back to life!
+When planting onions from seedlings your newly planted seedlings will often need as much as 3 weeks before they really seem to come back to life!
 It takes that long for the roots to get established and for leaf growth to start.
 So be patient and keep your soil moist (but not soaking), if you aren’t getting any rain.
-After a few weeks those sick looking little sticks will take off and grow an awesome crop!
+After a few weeks, those sick looking little sticks will take off and grow an awesome crop!

 A word on fertilizer

 As many of you know we are big organic growers.
-So we often skip the fertilizer all together, or if we do fertilize we just use an organic nitrogen fertilizer like fish emulsion (5-1-1).
+We often skip the fertilizer altogether.
+If we do fertilize we just use an organic nitrogen fertilizer like fish emulsion (5-1-1).
 Not fertilizing does mean that we sacrifice size, but we make up for it by planting a TON of onions.
 There are organically certified fertilizers out there that you can buy if you would really like big onions.
-Another option would be to plant your onions in a bed that had legumes in it the year before, I always have much bigger onions if they are planted in a bed that had peas or beans in them the year before!
+Another option would be to plant your onions in a bed that had legumes in it the year before.
+I always have much bigger onions if they are planted in a bed that had peas or beans in them the year before!

 In case you can’t tell, I’m a big fan of planting onions using seedlings.
-I am so much happier with the quality, size and storage length of onions planted from seedlings than I am from those that I use to plant using sets!
+I am so much happier with the quality, size and storage length of onions planted from seedlings!

-If you would like more advice on growing onions I would suggest you take a look at my other two posts on the topic:
+If you would like more advice on growing onions, take a look at my other posts on the topic: